-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of Semester 4.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and again near the end of Semester 4.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 4 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and muscle strength and length testing, some orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 4, as well as in semesters 1, 2 and 3.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations"

 Students in Semester 4 treat patients in the student clinic on a weekly basis.
 Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
 Semester 4 students perform "complaint-based therapeutic treatments" in the student clinic.
 This treatment is tailored to the ability of the semester 4 student.
 Some assessment skills have been introduced and practiced, as well as all of the massage techniques, both introductory and advanced, as well as effective remedial exercise prescription.
-Student clinical hours are recorded and tracked by the massage therapy program coordinator.

-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of semester 5.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and again near the end of Semester 5.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 5 students, this will include a client Interview, an assessment consisting of neurological testing, range of motion testing, palpation, muscle strength and length testing and orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 5, as well as in semesters 1, 2, 3 and 4.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 5 treat patients in the student clinic on a weekly basis.
 Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
 Semester 5 students perform and initial assessment on their patients, create a treatment plan and then schedule follow-up appointments with each patient for "complaint-based therapeutic treatments" in the student clinic.
 This treatment is tailored to the ability of the semester 5 student.
-Assessment, treatment and remedial exercise skills have been introduced, practiced and fine-tuned.
+Assessment, treatment and remedial exercise skills have been introduced, practiced and finetuned.
 The clinical experience in this semester follows a format similar to actual clinic practice, designed to ensure students are ready for entry-to-practice.

-OUTREACH HOURS: 25 HOURS
+OUTREACH HOURS:

-Students must obtain a minimum of 25 outreach hours over the course of semesters 1-5.
+Students must obtain a minimum of 50 outreach hours over the course of semesters 1-5.